miracl/core/swift/readme.md

 # Installation and Testing

-To build the library and see it in action, copy all of the files in this directory to a fresh root directory.
+To build the library and see it in action, copy all of the files in this directory to a fresh directory.
 Then execute the python3 script config32.py or config64.py (depending om whether you want a 32 or 64-bit build), and select the curves that you wish to support.
 Libraries will be built automatically including all of the modules that you will need.